coderboy14599/Elegent-Conky-Theme/README.md

 # Elegent-Conky-Theme

 I have made this conky theme when I was customising my desktop.
+It looks better in elegent type wallpaper.
+# Installation
+Copy the conky.conf into the ~/.conky (Hidden folder on home directory)
 # NOTE :
 You are free to edit htis theme for further improvment.
 If you want to watch Wi-fi related info copy the wifi-config.txt file into your own conkyryc.conf .
-Same rule applies for for the network-config.txt for displaying network related info.
+Same rule applies for for the network-config.txt for displaying network related info.If the font doesn't look great in your screen adjust the size in Font Monospace:size= .own_window_type not work properly in some Desktop Environment, change it if necessary.
+Options: (normal, desktop, dock, panel or override)